Skip to content

 The meal adjourned to another gilded room for dessert and coffee, and Diego ostentatiously avoided Sharon and Mark, who ostentatiously made a point of leaving the very second it was polite to do so.

 “Que quieres?”
-Diego asked, innocently.
+Diego asked innocently.

 “Enough with the games,” Mark growled into the Mexican president’s ear.
 “I know you speak English as well as any American does.
 So hear me now.
 I get that you want to look tough for your voters – that doesn’t bother me.
 But you will treat my staff members with respect.
 Especially Ms. Wheatly, who is an important, trusted member of my staff.
 Comprendes?”